explosion/spaCy/website/docs/usage/examples.md

 ### Training spaCy's Named Entity Recognizer {#training-ner}

-This example shows how to update spaCy's entity recognizer with your own examples, starting off with an existing, pre-trained model, or from scratch using a blank `Language` class.
+This example shows how to update spaCy's entity recognizer with your own examples, starting off with an existing, pretrained model, or from scratch using a blank `Language` class.

 ```python